DeiC-HPC/BitBulldozersLab/Velocity4LumiContainers/README.md

 - future
   - `velocity build rocm@7.0.2 fakeGpu libcxi libfabric@2.3.0 mpich@4.3.2 xcclPlugin@0.3 tests -v`

+To build a pytorch container with the `latest` version of the lumi container one could do:
+- `velocity build rocm@6.2.4 fakeGpu libcxi libfabric@2.3.0 mpich@4.2.3 xcclPlugin@0.3 tests pythonMiniforge python@3.12 pythonPytorch@2.7.1 -v`

+This will build the container with all the Lumi communication bits needed as well as install a conda venv with Pytorch pre-installed.

 # Versions

 Some packages do not have versions but use git hashes.
-Velocity currently does not support version numbers that are not in a typical Major.Minor(.Patch) format.
+`Velocity` currently does not support version numbers that are not in a typical Major.Minor(.Patch) format.

 - xcclPlugin
   - 0.1 --> stable `aws-ofi-rccl` as is included in the standard Lumi containers